eragonwien/IdlPHP/README.md

-# IdlPHP
+# PHP Heroes
-An idle RPG written in PHP
+This project consists of:
+* a RESTful-API providing heroes information